-Kyphoplasty Procedures for North Houston Patients
+Kyphoplasty Procedures for Patients in Houston & Spring, TX

 When you experience a compression fracture or break in one of your vertebrae, you may require a procedure known as kyphoplasty.
 This type of break results in your bone fragments rubbing against each other, making it especially difficult for you to move about freely.
 Also referred to as balloon vertebroplasty, a kyphoplasty procedure involves the direct injection of a special cement into your vertebrae using a balloon-like device that helps restore your vertebrae’s proper height and alleviate your pain.
 Depending upon the number of vertebrae being treated, this procedure may be completed in less than an hour, usually without a hospital stay.
 After kyphoplasty, it may be recommended that you take certain vitamins, minerals, and medications to help strengthen your bones and to prevent further spinal fractures.